Face of the Bayon in Angkor Wat, Cambodia

 Civilizations have risen and fallen for centuries on the banks of the Mekong River.
 Long before there was Phnom Penh, Hanoi, or Vientiane there were the settlements at Angkor, Cham, and Ban Chiang in the areas now known as Vietnam, Cambodia, Laos, and Thailand.
 Robert DeCaroli, associate professor in the department of history and art history at George Mason University, investigates the cultures that emerged along this massive 2,700-mile-long river.

 The Mekong that borders the Laotian capital of Vientiane, as well as its tributaries, draws water from Thailand's north and east.
 Although Thailand's greatest states grew along the Chao Phraya River, the Khorat Plateau was home to some of the nation’s earliest civilizations, including the Ban Chiang and Dvaravati.
 Explore the sparsely recorded and often-elusive history of the region, whose early contributions to later civilizations are often overlooked.

-Examine the great empire of the Khmer god-kings of Angkor, the art and architecture of the Angkorian period, and the French colonial capital of Phom Penh.
+The great empire of the Khmer god-kings of Angkor, the art and architecture of the Angkorian period, and the French colonial capital of Phnom Penh.

 World Art History Certificate elective: Earn 1 credit*